sarthak268/Machine_Learning_for_Real-Time_Controls/README.md

-### Machine Learning for Real-Time Controls Assignments
+## Machine Learning for Real-Time Controls

 This repository provides basic Simulink Implementations of the following: